garak/orm-criteria/README.md

 (the "O" in SOLID), to avoid being forced to change your code every time you need to apply a new filter.

-> *TIP* for the concept of "filter", refer to the FilterBundle mentioned above
+> 💡 **TIP** for the concept of "filter", refer to the FilterBundle mentioned above

-You have two classes available: AbstractCriterion and Filterer.
+You have two classes available: `AbstractCriterion` and `Filterer`.
-Inject Filterer into your repositories, then you can start creating your criteria.
+Inject the latter into your repositories, then you can start creating your criteria.

-Let's suppose you have a UserRepository, and you want to filter your users by the following fields: username, enabled (yes/no), country.
+Let's suppose you have a `UserRepository`, and you want to filter your users by the following fields: "username", "enabled" (yes/no), and "country".

 Let's create the following classes: